10sr/editorconfig-micro/README.md

 `plugin install editorconfig`

 That's all!
 This plugin will be automatically enabled after you restart [`micro`].
+It will automatically apply the appropriate editorconfig properties on files when they are opened or saved.

+For more information, use `help editorconfig` in command mode or view `help/editorconfig.md` in this repo.

 ### Supported Properties